LokiLabs/microsoft-graph-docs/concepts/graph-explorer/graph-explorer-features.md

 ## Customize the theme in Graph Explorer

-Choose the theme for Graph Explorer by selecting the **Change theme** option under the settings gear.
+Choose the theme for Graph Explorer by selecting the **Change theme** option under the "More options" selector.
 Theme options are Light, Dark, and High contrast.

 ![Screenshot of the Change theme option in Graph Explorer with the theme options highlighted](./images/change-theme.png)